lkoniecki/EffectiveJava/README.md

 ### IntelliJ

 Check out from Version Control->Git

+## Survey

+I'm looking forward to know your opinion about the workshop and problems that it covers.

+If possible please take 1-2 minutes to fill in a survey about your reception of the workshop.

+Thanks in advance!